 I’m going to finish the edges for the cardigans with binding tape.
 Black for the one above and purple for the next one:

-This is the blanket I had on my bed as a child, it’s Welsh wool from a mill long forgotten (I unpicked the label with my kiddie fingers yonks ago) It was originally Angel Delight pink which I don’t rock so I’ve dyed it with Dylon Burlesque Red (which is actually a purple) and am very happy with the results.
+This is the blanket I had on my bed as a child, it’s Welsh wool from a mill long forgotten (I unpicked the label with my kiddie fingers yonks ago) It was originally Angel Delight pink which I don’t rock so I’ve dyed it and am very happy with the results.
 For both of the new Biancas I wanted to colours to be muted in tones that I’ll always wear and for the fabric to be of full wool content and be strong and serviceable.
 Will update when I start the project and flesh things out more.

 I will also be using my original worn out Bianca as the lining/base for a quilted version.